 The dedicated team at Equesure specialise in equine insurance and have over 60 years of combined equestrian knowledge to help tailor a bespoke plan suited to both your horse’s individual needs and your budget.

-Whatever your horse’s breed or age, Equesure cover comes with a range of benefits including cover for vet fees up to £5,000 per incident, saddlery and tack cover, personal accident cover up to £20,000, and an additional 5% discount for insuring more than one horse.
+Whatever your horse’s breed or age, Equesure cover comes with a range of benefits including cover for vet fees up to £5,000 per incident, saddlery and tack cover and personal accident cover up to £20,000.

 Cover for the extreme sport of horse-boarding is also now available!